MadisonReitzell/GameOfLife/README.md

 # GameOfLife
-Recreation of John Conway's Game of Life using cell automata and javaFX
+Recreation of John Conway's Game of Life
+# What I Learned
+  - Cell Automata
+  - JavaFX